1940's Berlin; A German child climbs the rubble of a bombed out city looking

 Though the child was both

-exhilarated and scared, his fears subsided when the
+exhilarated and scared, his fears would subside when the

 American soldiers gave him his first taste of chocolates and